Every writer is in need of a good proofreading service. And so, you may be wondering if Slick Write is the right choice for you.

 Like many of the other proofreading software out there, this program is superior to the standard spell check that you will find in most programs or on most browsers.

-But is it good enough to go head-to-head with our favorites like ProWritingAid?
+But is it good enough to go head-to-head with my favorites like ProWritingAid?
 Let's take a look.

 Slick Write Pricing: How much does Slick Write cost?